HandsOnDataViz/book/map/point-gft/README.md

 *by [Jack Dougherty](../../introduction/who.md), last updated May 2015*

+** TO DO - move this outdated tutorial to separate section, will no longer be supported **

 Google Fusion Tables (GFT) is a free tool that allows users to upload and geocode a spreadsheet of location data, create an interactive point map with a numerical legend, and embed the product in a web page, like this:

 <iframe width="100%" height="400" src="https://www.google.com/fusiontables/embedviz?q=select+col2+from+1OenqPrEAJVZDQrUe5fSeElMMVjrUbHTN9JoN0KU&viz=MAP&h=false&lat=44.517390498730755&lng=-89.70086420624999&t=1&z=6&l=col2&y=2&tmplt=2&hml=GEOCODABLE"></iframe>